Kxvin1/PORTFOLIO-OF-PROJECTS/README.md

   [Click Here](https://github.com/Kxvin1/amz-product-scraper/blob/main/README.md) to view my project readme that explains how to use the script, how it works and to see a video of it in action!
   * **Tools:**  Python, Pandas, Amazon

-### Access Log Parser - Script that parses a log file and outputs a CSV
+### Script that parses a log file and outputs a CSV - "Access Log Parser"
   <!--* **View Project:**  http://www.insertpage.com-->

 <img align="right" height="250px" width="500px" alt="GIF" src="https://camo.githubusercontent.com/4afee0197b544b2e333f6a6ed5a55390bcb3286bab187f9c08be5d6972e91088/68747470733a2f2f692e696d6775722e636f6d2f73616575504e7a2e706e67" style="vertical-align:top; margin:25px" />